-Reported on School Cards: Yes Reported on District Cards: Yes Reported on State Card: Yes
+Reported on School Cards: Yes Reported on District Cards: Yes Reported on State Card: Yes Included in Accountability Measure: No

 Attendance Rate, Teacher Average Daily

 This indicator reports the average percentage of teachers present on each school day.

 - (1) Total the number of days present for teachers in the school.
 (Annual leave days for teachers in state special schools are excluded.) - (2) Multiply number of teachers by 190 contract days (or number of contract days). - (3) Divide step one by step two.